bolt/docs/source/howto/making-sure-htaccess-works.md

 Bolt makes extensive use of a common feature called 'url rewriting'.
-This basically means that you can request a pretty url like `/page/about-this- website` in your browser, and behind the screens your websever will just 'translate' this to run the `index.php` with the correct parameters, so that Bolt can produce the correct page for you.
+This basically means that you can request a pretty url like `/page/about-this- website` in your browser, and behind the screens your webserver will just 'translate' this to run the `index.php` with the correct parameters, so that Bolt can produce the correct page for you.